sifive/freedom-e-sdk/README.md

 Arty FPGA Evaluation target, you would instead run the command

 ```
-make BSP=mee PROGRAM=timer-interrupt TARGET=coreip-s51-arty software
+make BSP=metal PROGRAM=timer-interrupt TARGET=coreip-s51-arty software
 ```

 #### Building a Legacy Example ####

-The legacy examples can still be built by omitting `BSP=mee` or by substituting `BSP=legacy`.
+The legacy examples can still be built by omitting `BSP=metal` or by substituting `BSP=legacy`.
 For example, to build the legacy `demo_gpio` application for HiFive 1, run: